brightmart/ai_law/README.md

   3) <a href='https://github.com/facebookresearch/fastText'>fastText:Bag of Tricks for Efficient Text Classification</a>

-  4) Hierarchical Attention Networks for Document Classification
+  4) <a href='https://www.cs.cmu.edu/~diyiy/docs/naacl16.pdf'>Hierarchical Attention Networks for Document Classification</a>

   5) Baseline Needs More Love: On Simple Word-Embedding-Based Modles and Associated Pooling Mechanisms

-  6) Deep Pyramid Convolutional Neural Networks for Text Categorization
+  6) <a href='http://www.aclweb.org/anthology/P/P17/P17-1052.pdf'>Deep Pyramid Convolutional Neural Networks for Text Categorization</a>

 if you are smart or can contribute new ideas, join with us.